edwardhorsey/tempo-calculator/README.md

 Instructions:
 - Enter your tempo and go!

+Current features:
+- Slider

 Features to add:
-- Slider for altering the tempo which updates the table live
 - Updated design
+- Stats on most commly search tempos